 The Fund can hold the investments both directly and indirectly - such as taking on exposure to the relevant financial instruments through derivatives or investments in other investment funds.
-The manager seeks to invest in investment funds that are established in the Netherlands or Luxembourg if other investment funds are invested in.
+The manager seeks to invest in investment funds that are established in the Netherlands or Luxembourg.

 The Fund may make use of derivatives such as options, futures, warrants, swaps and forward currency transactions.
 They may be used for hedging purposes and for efficient portfolio management.
 These instruments may be leveraged, which will increase the Fund's sensitivity to market fluctuations.
 When using derivatives, care will be taken to ensure that the portfolio as a whole remains within the investment restrictions.
 The risk profile associated with the type of investor that the Fund focuses on does not change as a result of the use of these instruments.

 In addition to the above, the following applies with respect to the investment policy of the Fund:

-- Investments will be made in different currencies; - If the manager considers such to be appropriate, risks, such as currency risks, for example, may be hedged against the index; - In so far as the assets are not invested in the aforementioned financial instruments, the assets may be invested in certain money market instruments (such as certificates of deposit and commercial paper) or money market funds or held in the form of cash; - Additional income may be generated by entering into "repurchase agreements" ('repos') and "lending transactions" (the lending of securities from the investment portfolio); - With due regard for the provisions in the prospectus, the gross leverage of the Fund is a maximum of 120% and the net leverage is a maximum of 110%; - The manager seeks to invest only in liquid assets, for which no special arrangements, as referred to in the prospectus, apply; - The Fund manager is authorised to enter into short-term loans, as debtor, for the benefit of the Fund; - Transactions with affiliates will take place on the basis of conditions which are in line with generally accepted market practice; - In line with the investment policy, the Fund invests worldwide in financial instruments.
-The most important stock markets are located worldwide, with New York, London and Tokyo being possible examples; - The Fund may invest up to 20% of the fund's assets via Stock Connect in Chinese A shares issued by companies established in the People's Republic of China (PRC).
-China A shares are 'A' shares of companies listed on stock exchanges in mainland China denominated in renminbi.
-Stock Connect is a programme that has been designed to facilitate investment in the Chinese stock markets.
-At the time of publication of the prospectus, the Stock Connect programme is active between Hong Kong and both Shanghai and Shenzhen.
-Stock Connect consists of a Northbound Trading Link, which allows investors in Hong Kong and abroad to buy and hold Chinese A shares listed on the Shanghai Stock Exchange (SSE) and the Shenzhen Stock Exchange (SZSE), and a Southbound Trading Link, which allows investors in mainland China to buy and hold shares listed on the Stock Exchange of Hong Kong Limited (SEHK).
-The Fund is therefore potentially exposed to risks specific to the PRC, including, but not limited to, the risk of geographical concentration, the risk of changes to the PRC's political, social or economic policy, marketability and volatility risk, RMB currency risk and tax risks with respect to the PRC.
-The Fund is also subject to the specific risks of investing through Stock Connect, such as quota restrictions, trade restrictions, restrictions on foreign equity interests, suspension of trading, cancellation of participating shares, clearing and settlement risks, depositary risks, uncertainty surrounding the recognition of property rights or - interests with respect to the shares, fluctuations in China A shares - especially when Stock Connect does not trade but the PRC market is open - regulatory risks and operational risks.
-Stock Connect is a relatively new trading programme, which means that some rules have not been tested and are subject to change.
-This may have negative implications for the Fund.
+- Investments are made primarily in euros; - If the manager considers such to be appropriate, risks, such as currency risks, for example, may be hedged against the index; - In so far as the assets are not invested in the aforementioned financial instruments, the assets may be invested in certain money market instruments (such as certificates of deposit and commercial paper) or money market funds or held in the form of cash; - Additional income may be generated by entering into "repurchase agreements" ('repos') and "lending transactions" (the lending of securities from the investment portfolio); - With due regard for the provisions in the prospectus, the gross leverage of the Fund is a maximum of 125% and the net leverage is a maximum of 125%; - The manager seeks to invest only in liquid assets, for which no special arrangements, as referred to in the prospectus, apply; - The manager of the Fund is authorised to enter into short-term loans, as debtor, for the benefit of the Fund; - Transactions with affiliates will take place on the basis of conditions which are in line with generally accepted market practice; - In line with the investment policy, the Fund invests in financial instruments.
+The main stock market is located in the Netherlands.